bitgenics/linc-cli/README.md

 ### Feedback and help

-I you run into problems, or have other feedback to give us, feel free to drop us a line at `help@bitgenics.io`.
+If you run into problems, or have other feedback to give us, feel free to drop us a line at `help@bitgenics.io` or visit us at https://www.bitgenics.io/ to chat with us betwen the hours of 9 - 5 weekdays.
+Alternatlity if you would like to book time to talk with one of our technical support representatives please do so [here](https://calendly.com/bitgenics/technical-support/)